-This guest article by Seattle’s Civil War Legacy is reposted from the Emerging Civil War blog of June 29, 2021.
+This guest article by Richard Heisler of the Civil War Seattle project is reposted from the Emerging Civil War blog of June 29, 2021.

 A letter received in Seattle in 1863, telling of actions during the Civil War, was reprinted in the local newspaper.
 Despite Seattle’s remoteness from the rest of the USA, residents of Seattle were anxiously following the actions of the Civil War as they understood its national significance.

 In the decades after the Civil War, veterans gradually made their way to the Pacific Northwest and became active members of the community.
-Today, Seattle’s Civil War Legacy project is documenting the lives of these veterans.
+Today, the Civil War Seattle project is documenting the lives of these veterans.

 Guest post by author Richard Heisler of Civil War Seattle:

 “In 1863, a person living in the fledgling Pacific Northwest village of Seattle, Washington Territory, was about as removed from the ongoing Civil War as one could be as an American.
 Just twelve years had passed since the first white settlers established themselves on the location.
 The village would not even formally be incorporated as a town until 1865.
 As the Civil War raged through the eastern half of the country, Seattle was just beginning to carve out its place among the wooded hillsides of the Puget Sound shoreline.